zammad/zammad-documentation/appendix/single-sign-on.rst

    * you'll need root access to your Zammad host
    * you'll need administrative access to your Active Directory
-      * your Active Directory has to be fully functional
-   * you need basic understand on how to configure your apache webserver
+   * you know how to configure a basic apache installation

-.. tip:: For best experience with kerberos based authentication, we suggest using the Zammad `LDAP integration<https://admin-docs.zammad.org/en/latest/system/integrations/ldap.html>`_.
+.. tip:: For best experience with kerberos based authentication, we suggest using the Zammad `LDAP integration <https://admin-docs.zammad.org/en/latest/system/integrations/ldap.html>`_.
    Even if you don't want to use it for authentication directly, it will automatically sync your users to Zammad.